 Tourism New Zealand works with innovative partners to produce tourism data, insights, and consumer research to help New Zealand businesses market effectively to domestic and international visitors.
 They have gathered their key data sets that they utilise as well as key consumer and industry insights into one easy-to-use site.

-In the Tourism Evidence & Insights Centre (TEIC) you'll find insights, data and information about tourism in New Zealand.
-These resources are for anyone wanting to know more about what's happening in the tourism sector.
+The Tourism Evidence & Insights Centre (TEIC) is home to insights, data and information about tourism in New Zealand and is accessible to anyone keen to know more about the current state of the tourism sector.
 There are reports, an interactive dashboard and articles addressing common questions.
 Note that this resource is still under development and some datasets are currently missing.